cmck/pybrowserstack-screenshots/README.md

 ### Usage

-1. Edit client.py and enter your Browserstack username and API token
-2. Create a config file for the device/os/browser combinations you wish to screenshot.
+1. Create a config file for the device/os/browser combinations you wish to screenshot.
 See example_config/ for examples.
-3. Start the browserstack job and download baseline screenshots:
+2. Start the browserstack job and download baseline screenshots:
 ```bash
 python client.py --config <config_file> --auth <username:token>
 ```